dnlup/doc/README.md

 > Get usage and health data about your Node.js process.

 `doc` is a small module that helps you collect health metrics about your Node.js process.
-It does that by using only the API provided by Node itself.
+It does that by using only the API provided available on Node itself.
-It is not coupled with any APM platform so you are free to use anything you want for that purpose.
+It doesn't have any ties with an APM platform, so you are free to use anything you want for that purpose.
-Its API is designed to let you access both computed and raw values, where possible.
+Its API lets you access both computed and raw values, where possible.

 <!-- toc -->